What can be recycled in your green bin

 - Duvets.
 Good quality or just unwanted clothes – please give these to charity.

 Batteries can be recycled on your recycling collection day.
 Just pop them in a clear plastic bag (such as a sandwich bag or food bag) on top of your green recycling bin.

 We can collect household batteries, such as 6v batteries, 9v batteries (transistor batteries), D, C AA, AAA and button batteries (watch batteries) as well as mobile phone batteries, laptop batteries and lithium batteries with tape across the terminals.

 We cannot collect batteries with trailing wires, car batteries, or other industrial batteries but you may be able to take these to a Household Waste Recycling Centre.
-For further information on battery recycling and disposal facilities, please see the Oxfordshire A-Z batteries section.

 What needs to go elsewhere

 Sadly, there are some materials that we cannot collect.
 Please visit our 'what can't be recycled' page for more information.